-Ciphers and secret codes have fascinated and intrigued humans for many centuries, and have had important impacts in our history from the simple ciphers used to deliver secret messages during Greek and Roman times to the latest ciphers that enable e-commerce over the Internet.
+Ciphers and secret codes have fascinated and intrigued humans for many centuries, and have had important impacts in our history from the simple ciphers used to deliver secret messages during Greek and Roman times, to the crucial role breaking the German Enigma machine had in World War II, to the latest ciphers that enable e-commerce over the Internet.

 This course explores cryptography, the art and science of enciphering and deciphering messages using secret codes and ciphers, and the important role of computer software in devising and breaking modern ciphers.
 Utilizing a simple programming language, students will create programs for algorithms that implement several historically important ciphers, and devise corresponding computer programs that break these ciphers.

 CSC-105-01 – Man vs. Machine (with Dr. Fahad Sultan)

 MWF @ 8:30 a.m., Lab W @ 2:30

 Today, if you google “Neural Networks”, you see that the search engine deems results on Artificial Neural Networks (ANNs) more relevant than results on biological neural networks, which inspired ANNs in the first place.
 The pioneering researcher on ANNs, sometimes also referred to as the “Godfather of AI”, not too long ago, posed the following question:

 Suppose you have cancer and you have to choose between a black box AI surgeon that cannot explain how it works but has a 90% cure rate and a human surgeon with a 80% cure rate.
 Do you want the AI surgeon to be illegal?